komikku-app/komikku-extensions/CONTRIBUTING.md

 - `multisrc/src/main/java/eu/kanade/tachiyomi/multisrc/<themepkg>/<Theme>.kt` defines the the theme's default implementation.
 - `multisrc/src/main/java/eu/kanade/tachiyomi/multisrc/<theme>/<Theme>Generator.kt` defines the the theme's generator class, this is similar to a `SourceFactory` class.
-- `multisrc/overrides/<themepkg>/defualt/res` is the theme's default icons, if a source doesn't have overrides for `res`, then defualt icons will be used.
+- `multisrc/overrides/<themepkg>/default/res` is the theme's default icons, if a source doesn't have overrides for `res`, then default icons will be used.
-- `multisrc/overrides/<themepkg>/defualt/additional.gradle.kts` defines additional gradle code, this will be copied at the end of all generated sources from this theme.
+- `multisrc/overrides/<themepkg>/default/additional.gradle.kts` defines additional gradle code, this will be copied at the end of all generated sources from this theme.
 - `multisrc/overrides/<themepkg>/<sourcepkg>` contains overrides for a source that is defined inside the `<Theme>Generator.kt` class.
 - `multisrc/overrides/<themepkg>/<sourcepkg>/src` contains source overrides.
 - `multisrc/overrides/<themepkg>/<sourcepkg>/res` contains override for icons.